Fees & Expenses

 The accommodation charge covers the cost of the study bedroom and is inclusive of all utility bills except telephone charges.

-* Please note that the final accommodation cost will be confirmed by Sanctuary Management Services.
+* Please note that the final accommodation cost will be confirmed by Sanctuary Students.
 The above costs are as accurate as possible.
 There may also be initial administration and reservation charges which are owed at the beginning and refunded at the end of your stay.

 It is difficult to estimate accurately the cost of living as so much depends on your lifestyle.